chhsiao1981/certbot-dns-dreamhost/README.md

 certbot-dns-dreamhost
 ==========

-Dreamhost DNS Authenticator plugin for Certbot
+Dreamhost DNS Authenticator plugin for Certbot.
+This repo is adopted from [linode in certbot](https://github.com/certbot/certbot)